RaniaKol/LT2326-Project/README.md

 There is also a file with the data.
 In the sub20_model..txt are the models applied to train,test and validation datasets for the sudword tokenization.
 Later on the vocabularies where generated.
 This code can be found on subword.ipynb
-For splitting the data run: python3 splitting_train_test_valid.py There are also two python scripts for counting the enaglish and greek words on each datasets, but also in total.
+For splitting the data run: python3 splitting_train_test_valid.py There are also two python scripts for counting the English and Greek words on each datasets, but also in total.
-To run those scripts use: python3 counting_words_en/grc.py
+To run those scripts use: python3 count_en/grc.py

 To use OpenNMT-py (pytorch) first it needs to be installed:   pip install OpenNMT-py